Global Environmental Education

 ABOUT THE COURSE

-Description: Around the world, environmental education researchers and practitioners have developed a wealth of educational approaches that address numerous wicked environmental problems that are hard to solve.
-This course will use a range of theories and research results from sociology, environmental psychology, natural resources management, learning and communication and environmental education practices from all over the world – to help you get inspired and improve your current or future environmental education programs.
-We will also promote connections and social learning among course participants.
+Description.
+Around the world, environmental education researchers and practitioners have developed a wealth of educational approaches addressing “wicked” environmental problems that are hard to define and have no permanent solutions.
+This course explores how environmental education addresses such problems in conjunction with other disciplines and sectors.
+To help you enhance your environmental education programs, this course will use a range of theories and research results from sociology, environmental psychology, natural resources management, learning and communication, and environmental education practices.

 Week 1.
 Introduction, and Environmental Problems